Generalized Friendship Paradoxes in Network Science: Definitions and Existing Results

 always holds, with equality if and only if the network is regular. \end{theorem} Theorem~\ref{thm:FPglobal} may interpreted as saying that, \emph{on average our friends have at least as many friends as us, with equality occuring only if we all have the same number of friends}.
 Because this inequality deals with a node-wide average, and to distinguish it from (\ref{eq:fplocal}) below, we will refer to (\ref{eq:fpglobal}) as the \emph{global friendship inequality}.

 Eom and Jo \cite{EJ14} considered the case where each node $i$ in the graph has an associated attribute, $x_i > 0$.
 An appropriate generalisation of the inequality (\ref{eq:fpglobal}) is then

 We will refer to (\ref{eq:genfpglobal}) as a \emph{generalized global friendship inequality}; if this holds then, on average, our neighbours have more of the attribute $\bx$ than we do.
 We emphasize that in the general case where the attribute vector $\bx$ is independent of the network structure, there is no way of knowing a priori whether the inequality (\ref{eq:genfpglobal}) will hold.
 However, there is a simple and intuitive characterisation: Eom and Jo \cite{EJ14} showed that the inequality is equivalent to the statement that $\bx$ is nonnegatively correlated with the degree vector.
+(We say that the vectors $\bu$ and $\bv$ in $\RR^{n}$ are nonnegatively correlated if $\sum_{i=1}^{n} \sum_{j=1}^{n} (u_i - u_j) (v_i - v_j) \ge 0 $, and positively correlated if the inequality holds strictly.)

 The work of Higham \cite{H19} was the first to consider the case where the attribute $\bx$ is a network centrality measure (other than degree), and hence is directly dependent on the network structure.
 According to classical \emph{eigenvector centrality} \cite{B1,B2,Vigna}, the importance of node $i$ can be measured by $x_i$, where $\bx$ is the Perron-Frobenius eigenvector of $A$.
 Here, $\bx$ has positive elements, $A \bx$ is proportional to $\bx$, and we assume without loss of generality the normalization $\bone^T \bx = 1$.
 We then have the following result. \begin{theorem}[Global eigenvector centrality paradox \cite{H19}] The generalized global friendship inequality (\ref{eq:genfpglobal}) holds for eigenvector centrality, with equality if and only if the network is regular. \end{theorem} Theorem~\ref{thm:eigFPglobal} may be interpreted as saying that, \emph{on average, our friends are at least as important as us, with equality occurring only if we all have the same number of friends}.
 Results of this type add further weight to the arguments proposed in the social sciences that friendship paradox effects contribute to the perceived levels of dissatisfaction among those who engage in online interaction.
 They also support the empirical findings that the paradox can be exploited for monitoring or controlling the spread of information or disease.